3. Tools

 Fig. 3.1.1.1.2 Grid of locations site definition pane.

-To select a grid on a map, the user needs to click on the Define Grid on Map button and a new Grid Selection Window will appear with the grid, as seen in Fig. 3.1.1.1.3.
+To select a grid on a map, the user needs to click on the Define Grid on Map button, and a new Grid Selection Window will appear with the grid, as seen in Fig. 3.1.1.1.3.
 A user can click and drag the Resize and Move handles, shown in Fig. 3.1.1.1.3 as blue circles, to resize the grid extents and to move the grid.
 Changing the grid discretization along the latitude and longitude directions will change the number of grid divisions on the map.
 Once a grid is defined on the map, the window can be closed and the grid information will be updated in the input pane.
 To view or modify the grid again, press the Define Grid on Map button and the Grid Selection Window displaying the grid will reappear.

 ../../../../../_images/R2DEQSSGridSelection.png

-Fig. 3.1.1.1.3 Selection of grid on map.
+Fig. 3.1.1.1.3 Selection of grid on the map.

 3. Scattering Locations